enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/archi.rst

 a job definition so that JQM will know what to run.

 Job instances are run by one or many engines called :term:`JQM nodes<JQM node>`.
 These are simply Java processes that poll the different queues in which job instances are waiting.
-Runs take place within threads.
+Runs take place within threads, each with a dedicated class loader so as to fully isolate them from each others.

 Full definitions are given inside the :doc:`glossary`.